Aircraft Fuel Injection/ EFI

 We have been supplying the experimental aviation market with engine management systems now for over 20 years.
 We offer aviation specific software and hardware for popular experimental engines and we fly what we sell.
 We are involved with several kit manufactuers and alternative engine suppliers in joint R&D programs and in product supply.

-We have provided systems for 3 cylinder Metro engines, 4 and 6 cylinder Suzuki, Continental, Lycoming, Franklin, Jabiru, Rotax, Saturn, Subaru EJ22, EJ25, EG33, EA82, EZ30, EZ36, Rotorway, Toyota, Hirth, HKS, Honda, Rover/ Buick, Verner and Mazda engines.
+We have provided aircraft EFI systems for BMW, 3, 4 and 6 cylinder Suzuki, Continental, Lycoming, Franklin, Jabiru, Rotax, Saturn, Subaru EJ22, EJ25, EG33, EA82, EZ30, EZ36, Rotorway, Toyota, Hirth, HKS, Honda Fit, Honda V6, Rover/ Buick, Verner and Mazda engines.
 These have accumulated well over 125,000 flight hours on hundreds of aircraft and military UAVs all over the world in the last 20 years.
 Land based systems have accumulated an estimated 24 million hours of operation under widely varied and sometimes severe conditions, including the famous Baja desert races with extreme heat, pounding G forces and punishing vibration levels.
 We have been flying an RV6A powered by a turbocharged Subaru EJ22 engine for product development purposes now for 10 years.
 We were the first to have a Gold Championship win at the Reno Air Races with EFI in 2010.
-We have approval with the UK LAA on the Titan T51 and are working with customers in the UK on additional appovals for other experimental engine/airframe combinations.
+We have approval with the UK LAA on the Titan T51 and RAF 2000 gyrocopters and are working with customers in the UK on additional appovals for other experimental engine/airframe combinations.
 Racetech has more aviation experience with EFI on a wide variety of engine types than any other company in the world and in this business, there is no substitute for experience.

 Turbo Subaru powered RV6A and RV7.
 Both equipped with SDS EM-4 engine management systems